 The symbol of the Viareggio Carnival is Il Burlamacco: this Maschera was born in the summer of 1930, drawn by Uberto Bonetti - teacher, painter, graphic and set designer.
 His costume is a composition of elements from several maschere from Commedia dell’Arte, like the check bodysuit, similar to the one worn by Arlecchino.
 At the side of Burlamacco stands Ondina, a figure that embodies the image of a sunny summer on the beaches of Viareggio.
 Together the two figures are icons of the two seasons of the city of Viareggio: summer and Carnival.

 If you are in Viareggio during the summer and you are curious to know more about the Carnival, you can visit the Cittadella del Carnevale.
 Inaugurated on 15 December 2001, the Citadel is the largest and most important Italian theme centre dedicated to the carnival.
 Here you will find concentrated workshops for the builders, the hangars in which the gigantic wagons are built and kept, two museums and a historical documentary centre.
 There is also an arena where several related events are hosted during the year.

 The Viareggio Carnival is one of the most colourful and cheerful events in Italy, one you can’t miss if you happen to be there in the right period.
 In the Lucca and Viareggio area, there are lots of things to discover throughout the year; that’s why we have put together the Lucca Travel Guide.
 Furthermore, If you are still looking for the perfect villa to rent in Lucca, check out our catalogue of beautiful properties.

-We will be happy to support you in planning your dream vacation, so please don’t hesitate to contact us.
+We will be happy to support you in planning your dream vacation in one of our Tuscany villas, so please don’t hesitate to contact us.

 You May Also Like